Hard gluon evolution in warming medium

 We have also solved Eq. \eqref{eq:evol} numerically, using the complete $\mathcal{K}(z)$ in Eq. \eqref{eq:K}.
 A comparison to the analytic solution (which pertains to the case of $f(z)=1$) in Eq. \eqref{eq:Eanal} is presented in Fig. \ref{fig:energyfraction2} for the case of linear rise in $T$.
 All parameter values were kept the same as in previous plots for comparison.
 Using the complete kernel, energy fades out from the hard sector a little slower.
 We have verified that this would change our estimate $t_o$ to $t_o = 2$ GeV$^{-1}$ in order to reach $\mathcal{E}(t_{hydro} = 1 \mathrm{fm/c})\approx 0$.
+The assumption of $f(z)=1$ overestimates the emission rate of the spectrum for intermediate values of $z$, such that the complete kernel leads to slower thermalization, which in turn requires the final-stage dynamic to set in earlier in order to reach thermalization in a reasonable time scale.